On some indices of foliations and applications

 \section{Introduction}

 The aim of this paper is to study indices of local and global foliations in the complex projective plane \(\mathbb{P}^2_{\mathbb{C}}\).
 We focus particularly on four indices of the foliations: the \textit{Milnor number}, the \textit{G\'omez-Mont--Seade--Verjovsky index} (abbreviated as the GSV-index), the \textit{multiplicity}, and the \textit{Tjurina number} with respect to an invariant curve.
-First, using known adjunction formulas for the GSV-index and the Tjurina number of a singular curve, we present an adjunction formula for the Tjurina number of a foliation, see for instance Proposition \ref{prop_tju}.
+First, using known local formulas for the GSV-index and the Tjurina number of a singular curve, we present a local formula for the Tjurina number of a foliation (see Proposition \ref{prop_tju}).
 Next, we prove in Proposition \ref{prop_1} that the difference between the multiplicity and the Tjurina number of a foliation with respect to a reduced curve does not depend on the foliation.
 More specifically, let $\F$ be a germ of a singular holomorphic foliation at $(\C^2,p)$ and let $C$ be any $\F$-invariant reduced curve.
-Then
+Denoting by $\mu_p(\F,C)$ and $\tau_p(\F,C)$ the multiplicity and Tjurina number of $\F$ along $C$, respectively, we obtain

-where $\mu_p(\F,C)$ and $\tau_p(\F,C)$ denote the multiplicity and Tjurina number of $\F$ along $C$, respectively, and $\mu_p(C)$, $\tau_p(C)$ are the classical Milnor and Tjurina number of $C$.
+where $\mu_p(C)$, $\tau_p(C)$ are the Milnor and Tjurina numbers of $C$.
 This result leads to several applications; for instance, we show that